A Guide To Different Types Of Kitchen Layouts

 Classy and old fashioned!
 But that is what makes straight modular kitchens so convenient and easy to use.
 This kitchen shape ensures enough space for all your accessories and functional elements.
 This layout sticks to basics and is a must-have for those who like minimalistic decor, cook and dine hassle-free.

-L Shaped Modular Kitchen Design Layout
+L Shaped Modular Kitchen Design

 This shape works best for small to medium kitchen spaces.
-To design an L-Shape modular kitchen, one needs thoughtful planning to keep it clutter-free and organised.
+To design an L-Shape modular kitchen, one needs thoughtful planning to keep it clutter-free and organized.
 Creativity amplifies in an L-Shaped modular kitchen.
 The L-Shaped kitchen is ergonomically appropriate and facilitates a sensible work triangle for preparation, cooking, and cleaning.
 This type of kitchen design can be matched to any decor as this layout type requires an excellent floor plan.
 For an L-shaped design to work, the kitchen must be built at the corner where two walls form a perpendicular angle.
-Also, one part of the wall must be twice the length of the other.
+Also, one part of the wall must be twice the length of other.

 U Shaped Modular Kitchen Design